Primenostics Datenschutz

 Procedure of minimally invasive pain therapy

 Conservative and low-complication treatment is undertaken on an outpatient basis and takes about 10-15 minutes in total.
-In the prone position, the segment of the spine to be treated is depicted with MRI or CT, while precisely planning the direction and depth of insertion.
+In the prone position, the segment of the spine to be treated is depicted with MRI, while precisely planning the direction and depth of insertion.
 After skin disinfection, the sterile injection needle is positioned precisely under local anaesthesia.
 The anti-inflammatory and analgesic medication can then be injected with millimeter precision under position control of the injection needle.

 As a rule, 1 to 3 interventions at intervals of 7 to 14 days lead to the desired therapeutic effect.
 Repetitions in the course are possible, as necessary.